Why are there so many songs about alcoholism?

-In this powerful ballad, Pink sings about the pain and guilt that come with being an alcoholic.
-She admits that she’s “been to the bottom” and is now trying to “clean up this house” and rebuild her life.
+Pink sings in this stirring ballad about the suffering and guilt that come with drinking.
+She acknowledges that she is “broken,” and she is currently working to “clean up this house” and start over.

 2. "Bartender" - Lady Antebellum

-This country hit tells the story of a struggling alcoholic who goes to a bar and begs the bartender to “pour me something stronger than I am.”
-The song captures the desperation and loneliness that can come with addiction.
+This country hit is about a struggling alcoholic who walks into a bar and begs the bartender to “pour me something stronger than I am.”
+The song captures the hopelessness and loneliness that can accompany addiction.

 3. “Rehab” - Amy Winehouse

-In this Grammy-winning track, Winehouse sings about her refusal to go to rehab, despite the pleas of those around her.
-She famously croons, “They tried to make me go to rehab, but I said ‘no, no, no.’”
+Winehouse sings about her refusal to go to rehab despite the pleas of those around her in this Grammy-winning song.
+“They tried to make me go to rehab, but I said ‘no, no, no,'” she famously sings.

 4. “Whiskey Lullaby” - Brad Paisley and Alison Krauss:

-This haunting duet tells the story of a man who turns to alcohol after the love of his life leaves him.
-The song ends with the lines, “She put him out like the burnin’ end of a midnight cigarette / She broke his heart, he spent his whole life tryin’ to forget / We’ll all end up in the whiskey river, meetin’ our maker in the end / And we’ll all go down together, we’ll go down swingin’ / And they’ll sing ‘whiskey lullaby.’”
+This haunting duet tells the story of a man who becomes addicted to alcohol after his love abandons him.
+“She put him out like the burnin’ end of a midnight cigarette / She broke his heart, he spent his whole life tryin’ to forget / We’ll all end up in the whiskey river, meetin’ our maker in the end / And we’ll all go down together, we’ll go down swingin’ / And they’ll sing ‘whiskey lullaby,'” the song concludes.